Economic Development Library

 Previous Conference Presentations

-Many of our previous conference presenters have graciously made their training materials available to those who could not attend.
+Many of our previous conference presenters have made their training materials available to those who could not attend.
 Related materials and samples have been collected over the years to aid others in economic development.
-Here are some of the more recent meeting presentations.
+Some of the more recent meeting presentations can be found in the resource library.

 WEDA's Economic Development Principles